nullset/restrict-focus/README.md

 ## Notable updates

+### 0.2.0

+Updated the `restrict-focus:added` and `restrict-focus:removed` events to pass additional information in the custom event's `detail` field.
+This is a breaking change.

 ### 0.1.7

 Fix an error that was preventing the `keydown` event from recognizing that the event had happened inside an `input`, `select`, or `textarea`.